 If you are a blogger yourself or you just aspire to be, you’ve probably read articles about the blogging world or influencers and what they do or why they’re ruining the travel industry or something.
 I’m sharing with you the behind the scenes of blogging because I love it and I’m not too jaded about it.
 What I’ve got to share is fully about the work we do.
 You’ll see there are indeed perks along the way, but more than that it’s work and it is a full time job that I love.

-So, I’m going to start with how I started blogging because the journey from Day 1 to four years later is an interesting one.
+So, I’m going to start with how I started blogging because the journey from Day 1 to 8+ years later is an interesting one.
 As you read, know that my blogging journey is much different than many others’ as I was the first in my niche (LGBT family travel blog).
-Each person is going to be inspired by different things and want to share different aspects of their lives.
-If you’re reading this because you want to start blogging, know that behind the scenes of blogging is also different for everyone.
+Each person is going to be inspired by different things and want to share different aspects of their lives, which is what makes blogging so great.
+If you’re reading this because you want to start blogging, know that behind the scenes of blogging is different for everyone just as our outwardly shared takes are all different.

 After talking to Chris about wanting to start a blog as a creative outlet and as a way to document our lives, I decided that focusing on travel would be a good idea.
 I had just started following a few travel bloggers on social media and thought they were doing something pretty cool by sharing authentic accounts of their favorite places and in a way teaching people about new ways to travel, or even inspiring others to get out there, and I figured that I could do the same.
 I thought I could just start writing about our camping trips and stuff and it would just be out on the internet if somebody wanted to read it.